Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Genetic Algorithm/Smart Flappybird/README.md

 3. 1 output
    - The result > 0.5 means perform 'jump'.

-This is fairly a small model, but it is suitable for this simple game.
-Larger model size will increase the complexity, which may encourage more sophisticated behavior, but will slow down the learning process unnecessarily.
+This is a fairly small model, but it is suitable for this simple game.
+A larger model size will increase the complexity, which may encourage more sophisticated behavior but will slow down the learning process unnecessarily.
 Instead, more training would yield a better outcome.

 ## Result